hugoppp-uni/Betriebssysteme/prak2/README.md

 ### Variant 1 Semaphore
-The buffer  contains a mutex and two semaphores:
+The buffer  contains a controllMutex and two semaphores:
-- `mtx` the mutex
+- `mtx` the controllMutex
 - `sem_used` semaphore with val = count of elements in buffer structure
 - `sem_free` semaphore with val = remaining capacity in buffer structure